 No biggie.
 Whatevs.

-He was subsequently named “the Buddha,” “the enlightened one.”
+He was subsequently named Buddha, “the enlightened one.”

-I was a puddle of tears and snot this morning when my husband kindly dropped me off at the train station this morning.
+I was a puddle of tears and snot this morning as my husband kindly dropped me off at the train station this morning.

 Who made me cry?